TomConlin/dipper/resources/bgee/README.md

 what a "count" means in this data model.
 Which susgests `stage` information may need to make its way into the front end.

+It is also quite unfortunate the README now says the stage ontology is unmaintained.

 --------------------------------------------------------------
 ```